cosent/cosent.guruscan/README.rst

 Introduction
 ============

-Guruscan_ is a knowledge management application that enables your employees to quickly locate collegues that have specific expertise.
+GuruScan_ is a knowledge management application that enables your employees to quickly locate collegues that have specific expertise.
-Unlike other applications that rely on self-certification, Guruscan crowdsources expertise profiles by asking each employee who their "go-to person" is for a specific area of expertise.
+Unlike other applications that rely on self-certification, GuruScan crowdsources expertise profiles by asking each employee who their "go-to person" is for a specific area of expertise.